octagod/quotely/README.md

 # Quotely

-This is a tool that allows users to easily create beautiful social media posts images instantly, fully customisable and 100% you all for free.
+This is a tool that allows users to easily create beautiful social media posts images instantly, fully customisable and 100% all for free.

 ## Stacks